rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 Next we can visualise the spectral content of the signal.
-As the response statistics have already been computed, this will be overlayed on the plot.
+As the response statistics have already been computed, this will be overlaid on the plot.

 ```@example fileread
 plot_spectrum(s, 3)